|

 merchandise.

-And, since a small start on May 5, 2005, Canadian icon (for its
+And, since a small start on May 5, 2005, Canadian icon Tim Horton's

 products have become increasingly available in Ireland, to the delight